eclipse-kuksa/kuksa-databroker/doc/user_guide.md

 ## Using Custom VSS Data Entries

-Kuksa.val Databroker supports management of data entries and branches as defined by the [Vehicle Signal Specification](https://covesa.github.io/vehicle_signal_specification/).
+Kuksa Databroker supports management of data entries and branches as defined by the [Vehicle Signal Specification](https://covesa.github.io/vehicle_signal_specification/).

 In order to generate metadata from a VSS specification that can be loaded by the data broker, it's possible to use the `vspec2json.py` tool that's available in the [vss-tools](https://github.com/COVESA/vss-tools) repository: